-Causes of Irritable Bowel Syndrome – IBS
+What are the primary causes of Irritable Bowel Syndrome – IBS

 There are layers of muscle present on the walls of the intestines which contract with the moving of food through the digestive tract.
 When the contractions are stronger and continue for a longer time than normal can create gas, bloating and diarrhoea.
 On the other hand, weak intestinal contractions can reduce the flow of food passage and cause constipation and hard, dry stools.

 There is a much higher number of immune system cells present in the intestine of some people with IBS.
 These cells are responsible for causing pain and diarrhea.

 Differmities in the nerves of the digestive system may make you feel uncomfortable.
 You can feel more uncomfortable when your abdomen enlarges due to gas or stool.
 Because of poor coordination between the brain and the intestines, your body overreacts to change than it does normally.
 Therefore, the digestive process decreases and it gives rise to pain, diarrhoea or constipation.

-Severe infection- Severe infection can be another cause of IBS.
+Severe infection can be another cause of IBS.
 After a severe bout of diarrhoea (gastroenteritis) due to bacteria or a virus, this problem can occur.
 IBS occurs due to bacterial overgrowth or a surplus of bacteria in the intestines.